Users and roles

 Section titled “Lifecycle”A user moves through four states.
 Only active users can sign in.

 - invited — the user record exists but the human has not yet completed first sign-in.
-Sessions are refused.
-(The schema supports this state today; broader invite tooling is rolling out.)
+Sessions are refused until they accept.

 - active — can sign in via magic link and exercise the permissions granted by their role.

 - suspended — temporarily blocked from sign-in.
 The record and history are preserved.
-Reversible.
+Reversible — reactivate at any time.

 Sessions